RACING TEAM

 992 GT3 CUP

 From the start of the 2021 season, the 992 generation racer will be campaigned in the Porsche Mobil 1 Supercup and several other Carrera Cup Championships around the globe, including North America for the first time.
-The new 992 will make its Australian debut in Porsche PAYCE Carrera Cup in 2022.

 The spectacularly styled Cup car is the first racing version based on the current 992 generation and the first makes-cup racer of the sports car manufacturer to feature a wide turbo-spec body.